wenzhixin/bootstrap-table/site/docs/extensions/print.md

 - **Detail:**

-  set true to hide this column in the printed page.
+  Set `true` to hide this column on the printed page.

 - **Default:** `false`